Head of Department: Ms Clayson

 This is a linear course which culminates in three exams;

 Paper 1 – Introductory Topics in Psychology (33.3% of total A level)

 Paper 2 – Psychology in Context (33.3% of total A level)

 Paper 3 – Issues and Options in Psychology (33.3% of total A level)

-Students enjoy this subject because they find it relevant to their everyday life.
-The lessons include discussion, research into psychological issues and extended writing in year two.
+Students really enjoy this subject because they find it relevant to their everyday life.
+There is a wealth of fascinating material to reflect upon ranging from false memory to serial murder and the causes of hallucinations.
+The course is examined through a range of questions ranging from multiple choice questions, short answers to extended writing.
 It is therefore beneficial to have an interest in both English and essay writing as well as Science, where the scientific method is applied to psychological enquiry.
-The Research Methods paper has a strong mathematical focus so an interest in statistical analysis would also be beneficial.
+The Research Methods paper has a strong mathematical focus so an interest in statistical analysis would also be helpful.

 The emphasis on research methods is important and relevant for many subjects you may take at university level.
 An A level in Psychology puts you on course to study a Psychology related degree and taking this subject will clearly be useful for any career which involves the understanding of and working with people.
 Possible career paths include teaching, nursing, Management, the police, social work, speech and language therapy, counselling, psychiatry, sales and marketing as well as certain job roles within the military.